How to Remove Sticky-Gooey-Icky Adhesive Labels

 Perhaps you have bought a vase or pitcher and there are sticky labels on it.
 These obviously need to be removed before you can use it.
 For this type of item, try soaking it in warm water to start with.
 This will loosen the glue and the paper.
 Don't be too quick to take it out and start scraping with your fingernail.
 Let the warmth and the water work.
 If you are lucky, the label will float off.
 If this is the case, you will be left with very little residue on your glass item.

 Sometimes it isn't possible to soak an object in a sink or bucket of water.
 For example, a window or large mirror. these will need to have water sponged onto them.
 This will be a blotting technique, don't scrub, this will just roll the wet paper off and leave you with glue smeared everywhere.

 If the label is on a jar which came with a vacuum style lid, you can pour boiling water into the jar.
 The glue will melt as the glass heats up.
 The label will then easily come off.

 If you have baby oil, this will work wonders.
-In fact many of the items I am listing today are oiled based.
+In fact, many of the items I am listing today are oiled based.
 I prefer to use a cotton ball to apply it.
 I find it is still better to remove most of the label with warm water first, then go in with the baby oil.
-It will loosen the glue and simply come away.
-It may be helpful to dab and leave for a few minutes. then return.
+It will loosen the glue and will simply come away.
+It may be helpful to dab the oil on, leave for a few minutes and then return and wipe.

 Often we can get overaggressive when trying to remove a label.
-Remove some of the glass is thin and as such you don't want to be exerting undue pressure.
+Remember, some glass is thin and as such you don't want to be exerting undue pressure.